warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 An Intent is a set of user-defined conditions under which a [Keychain](#keychain) signs a transaction with a private [key](#key).
 Intents play an important role in Warden's [Modular Security](#modular-security).

 You can define Intents using an [Intent Configurator](#intent-configurator) and the [Intent-Specific Language](#intent-specific-language).
-Then Warden's [Intent Engine](#intent-engine) processes Intents to ensure the validity of transactions.
+Warden's [Intent Engine](#intent-engine) processes Intents to ensure the validity of transactions.

 ---

 ## Intent Configurator

 Each [Omnichain Application](#omnichain-application) has an Intent Configurator, which lets users interface and configure intents using a GUI or CLI.
+Intents are defined in the [Intent-Specific Language](#intent-specific-language).

 ---